 Hosting an Afternoon Tea Party with family and friends can be a lot of fun, even during Covid-19 conditions.
-Keep to the rules of meeting outdoors up to a maximum of 6 people from different households and keeping two meters apart, or arrange your afternoon tea virtually so you can include a larger number.
+Meeting outdoors and keeping a safe distance with adequate fresh air ventilation remains good practice, or arrange your afternoon tea virtually so you can include a larger number over winter months.

-You could also try having a Garden-style Cafe Afternoon Tea party during the warmer months, where family or friends stay in their groups at tables 2 metres apart, similar to going to a cafe or restaurant, but set up the pots of tea prior to their arrival so to minimise close contact.
+You could also try having a Garden-style Cafe Afternoon Tea party during the warmer months, where family or friends stay in their groups, similar to going to a cafe or restaurant, but set up the pots of tea prior to their arrival so to minimise close contact.
 For Covid-19 recommended practices, see also our Covid-19 guidelines.

 Here are our top tips for planning an Afternoon Tea Party